ryman1/keeweb-wiki/FAQ.md

 A: Yes but you will have to [create](https://github.com/keeweb/keeweb/wiki/Dropbox-and-GDrive) your own Dropbox app.

 ### Features
-Q: Will KeePass plugins be ever supported?
-A: No. They are not cross-platform and depend on KeePass libs.

 Q: When will my issue be fixed?
 A: Please check the Milestone field for this issue.
 Possible values:
 - vN.M.x: in the upcoming hotfix for currently published version